loopstick/CCA_Mechatronics_Spring2020/README.md

 - Hands-on Demo
     - Construction techniques
     - Prototyping shields
-      - When is it OK to use solid core wires
+      - When is it OK to use solid core wires?
+			- When to use stranded wire...
       - Mounting modules using headers

 - **Homework:**